RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Experiments

 \subsection{Experiment Setup}

 \textbf{Implementation Details.} In this work, the proposed network is implemented based on the PyTorch and hyper-parameters are set as follows.
-We train our network on single Titan Xp GPUs.
-The whole experiments are performed using Adam~\cite{KingmaB14} optimized with a weight decay of 5e-4, and our network needs to be trained 25 epochs.
+We train our network on single Titan Xp GPU.
+We use Adam~\cite{KingmaB14} with a weight decay of 5e-4 to optimize parameters and train 25 epochs.
 The initial learning rate is 1e-4, after the 20th epoch, the learning rate is reduced to 1e-5.
-We do data augmentation with simple random horizontal flipping.
+For the preprocessing of samples, we do data augmentation with simple random horizontal flipping.
 The original size of input image is 640*480.
-To improve the efficiency during training stage, we resize the input image to 400*400.
+To improve the efficiency of training stage, we resize the input image to 400*400.

+In our code, we randomly initialize the parameters of network except of VGG16 backbone.
+We also set fixed random seeds for all random operations.
+So theoretically, the initialisation setups of each run are consistent.
+Although the results of different runs are not identical since the error of floating-point calculation, the difference of these results are very slight.
+So in subsequent experiments, we report the results of single run, which is representative and reasonable.

+\textbf{Evaluation Metrics.} Similar to RGB dataset MSRA-B~\cite{liu2010learning}, we use the 2500 pairs of RGBT images in VT5000 dataset as the training set, and take the rest in VT5000 together with VT821~\cite{Wang0MZTL18} and VT1000~\cite{abs-1905-06741} as the test set.
+We evaluate performances of different methods on three different metrics, including Precision-Recall (PR) curves, F-measure and Mean Absolute Error (MAE).
+The PR curve is a standard metric to evaluate saliency performance, which is obtained by binarizing the saliency map using thresholds from 0 to 255 and then comparing the binary maps with the ground truth.
+The F-measure can evaluate the quality of the saliency map, by computing the weighted harmonic mean of the precision and recall,

+where $\beta^2$ is set to 0.3 as suggested in~\cite{AchantaHES09}.
+MAE is a complement to the PR curve and quantitatively measures the average difference between predicted $S$ and ground truth $G$ at the pixel level,